 The annual reports are not about passing judgment on other countries.
 Instead, Kozak says, they’re “to inform ourselves so that when we are making decisions, we are doing it with our eyes wide open about who we’re dealing with.”

-The State Department identifies seven ways the reports are frequently used:
+The State Department identifies six other ways the reports are frequently used:

-- President Trump and State Department officials, including the secretary of state, can review them before meeting with foreign heads of state and civil society figures.
+- The information in the reports can be used to brief President Trump and senior government officials, including the secretary of state, before meeting with foreign heads of state and civil society figures.

 - Nongovernmental organizations rely on the reports’ data to inform their reporting and programming.